mitre-ace-direct/ace-direct/README.md

     $  # now node.js servers will start on boot
     ```

-1. Check ACE Direct system status:
+1. Check ACE Direct system status (requires `ssh` access from `acenode.domain.com` to the other servers):

     ```bash
     $  cd ~/ace-direct